Learning MongoDB

 db.myCollection.find().limit(2)

-restore in bash #
+restore #

 db.myCollection.find().skip(1).limit(1);